 Baltimore District administers the FUDS program for properties in Virginia.

-The FUDS Program cleans up only DoD-generated pollution which occurred before transfer of property to private owners, or federal, state or local government owners.
-The DOD does not own the property that FUDS is cleaning up, but works hand-in-hand with current property owners and regulators during clean-up efforts.
+The FUDS Program cleans up only DOD-generated pollution that occurred before transfer of property to private, federal, state or local government owners.
+The DOD does not own the property that FUDS is cleaning up, but works hand-in-hand with current property owners and regulators during cleanup efforts.

 Phase 2 is the investigation phase, which determines the nature and extent of the contamination.

 Phase 3 is the cleanup phase.
 This phase cleans up the property to protect human health, safety and the environment.